galex/galex.github.io/_drafts/how-to-solve-process-death-issues.md

 ## Managing State Preservation and Restoration

-There is a lot to cover on the subject, so we'll need to break it down into smaller parts, but here's a TL;DR: of each part.

 ### Activities

 Android provides one main method to help us save the state of an Activity: